 We will be showcasing feature films and shorts of all genres.
 If you believe in your film, we will do our very best to recognize your talent and efforts and include your work in our festival.
 Special consideration will be given to student films.

 The Flagler Film Festival is pleased to announce our affiliation with 10th Voyage Studios of Palm Coast, Florida, a full service motion picture production company.
 Plan to visit a movie studio during your visit to the festival.

 Many exciting new events to be announced in the near future, along with prizes for filmmakers.

 Awards & Prizes

-Over thirty awards were presented during our champagne reception at our third annual festival.
+Over thirty awards were presented during our champagne reception at our fourth annual festival.
 Awards included audience choice awards, best of categories such as Drama, Comedy, Student, International.
 Anything Goes, Documentary and more.
 Individual awards for best director, actors and actresses in various genres rounded out the awards presented.

 Rules & Terms

 Short Films should be 1-44 minutes of any genre.